syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 ## Schedule Promises to specific clusters {#dependency-scheduling}
-Inside of a Promise you can define what clusters the Promise should schedule resources to by specifying the `clusterSelector` field.
+Inside of a Promise you can define what clusters the Promise should schedule resources to by specifying the `scheduling` field.

 This field contains a map of key values that are all the labels that must be matched to a cluster.
-Update the Promise to contain the new `clusterSelector` field shown below:
+Update the Promise to contain the new `scheduling` field shown below:

 ```yaml title=promise.yaml
 apiVersion: platform.kratix.io/v1alpha1